ndoolan/DevOps-Lecture/README-DOCKER.md

 In the tags section of your `mm-prod` repository on Docker Hub, you should now see that there are three different images for amd64, arm64, and arm architectures, each with a unique digest.

 Now, go ahead and build your `mm-dev` and `mm-postgres` images as well using the above steps.
-Remember that when building these images, you'll also need to include the `-f` flag to specify which Dockerfiles to use.
+> **IMPORTANT:** When rebuilding these images, you **MUST** include the `-f` flag to specify which Dockerfiles to use.
+Changing the tag alone is not enough!
+>
+> This is one of the most common issues during this unit.
 If successful, you'll now be able to see three different images under all of your repositories in Docker Hub.

 ## On to AWS